top of page

 “Darlin’, you just hold onto this rope here.
 Yep.
 That’s it.”

-And I shove her off the cliff.
+Then I shove her off the cliff.

 It is a short distance to the other side, and before her terrified scream gets past her lips, she’s already in the arms of Lorna and Joel.